 But through drying, these polyphenols are oxidised and broken down.
 The moisture levels inside the beans drop from 45% to 7% – though the fermentation reactions will carry on while the beans are still wet, which further contributes to the development of flavour.

 However, higher moisture levels in the cocoa beans mean higher levels of free fatty acids, which can lead to rancid notes in the flavours of the chocolate.

 But volatile acetic acid also evaporates during the drying process, which means the beans – and the chocolate – will taste less acidic and more pleasant overall.

 As you can see, drying is a balancing act!
 The length you choose to dry for will have a marked impact on the flavour of the bar, and sets the stage for the next step of roasting.

 Karuna have created the perfect demonstration of the effect of drying, with these two (almost) identical bars.
 The only difference is the amount of time the beans spent drying!

 The slow-dried bar is a lot less acidic, with notes of tobacco and an almost paper-like quality.
 On the other hand, the regular-dried bar enjoys and bright burst of orange, followed by some roasted nuts and a pleasant astringency.

-One response to “How to Dry a Cocoa Bean”
+1 thought on “How to Dry a Cocoa Bean”